How do people make money online?

 The product launch was straightforward.
 Around 9AM both myself and a few other filmmaker bloggers (who had previously agreed to promote The Filmmaker Action Pack for a 50% commission on sales) sent out an email blast.
 I then spent the next ten minutes literally staring at my email inbox… And then I made my first sale!

 While all of these wonderful opportunities did not come easy, they are all a result of my blog.
 I share my story with you, because I want to add inspiration to your life.
-Had I not gotten fired from Lehman Brothers and suffered the loss of comfort, I may have never have gotten creative…
+Had I not gotten fired from my job and suffered the loss of comfort, I may have never have gotten creative…

 I am now turning my story over to you.
-Whether you are going through a major life change (like I did) or you are just looking for some ways to make extra money, I am here to help.
+Whether you are going through a major life change or you are just looking for some ways to make extra money, I am here to help.
 I want to show you how to convert your words to cash.
 And if you’d like to get started, you may want to download these blogging resources.